• Skip to primary navigation

 Try Different Spices/Flavors

-Garlic Cheddar Croutons: Use shredded cheddar cheese and garlic salt.
+Cheddar garlic Croutons: Use shredded cheddar cheese and garlic salt. ( or sea salt and garlic powder)

 Parmesan Croutons: Use shredded Parmesan cheese and sea salt

-Spicy Italian: Use Italian seasoning and crushed red pepper flakes
+Spicy Italian: Use Italian seasoning, salt, and crushed red pepper flakes

 Ranch Croutons: Use homemade or store-bought ranch seasoning mix